 Hit the Trails

 No trip to Boulder is complete without a hike.
-Boulder’s Open Space & Mountain Parks maintains over 150 miles of hiking trails, and there is something for every skill level and intensity.
-The trails at The Colorado Chautauqua National Landmark (or just “Chautauqua”) are by far the most popular since they sit at the base of the famous Boulder flatirons, but that means they are crowded.
-We still recommend one of these trails, though, because you can also wander around historic Chautauqua while you’re there.
+Boulder’s Open Space & Mountain Parks maintains over 150 miles of hiking trails.
+There is something for every skill level and intensity.
+The hiking trails at The Colorado Chautauqua National Landmark (or just “Chautauqua”) are the most popular.
+These trails sit at the base of the bucket list-worthy Boulder flatirons, but that means they are crowded.
+We still recommend one of these hikes because you can also wander around historic Chautauqua while you’re there.

 Our Chautauqua Trail Picks